Perspectives and Prospects on Transformer Architecture for Cross-Modal Tasks with Language and Vision: Preliminaries I: Visuolinguistic Tasks

 Image captioning and visual question answering (VQA) (\cite{Antol_2015_ICCV, balanced_binary_vqa, balanced_vqa_v2}) have conventionally been considered two of the most representative examples of cross-modal tasks involving language and vision.
 In image captioning, the model is trained with pairs of image and the captions describing that image, and learns to generate descriptive captions for unseen images.
 While early works relied on straightforward combination of CNN and LSTM, (\cite{7298935, DBLP:journals/corr/KarpathyF14}), advanced models appeared with dense localization (\cite{densecap}), semantic attention (\cite{pmlr-v37-xuc15, you2016image, zhou2016watch}), to name a few.
 Some works (\cite{Dai_2017_ICCV}) went steps further to incorporate generative adversarial networks (GANs) (\cite{NIPS2014_5ca3e9b1}) for image captioning, in which GANs are used to predict whether the captioning is natural.

 VQA is a task in which a question in natural language is asked about an image, and the model is asked to provide an answer to the question.
+While many variations of VQA task exist, VQA as a benchmark task usually refer to the one based on MS COCO (\cite{lin2014microsoft}) with roughly 0.6M questions, each of which comes with 10 crowd-sourced answers.
 For VQA, most approaches can be categorized by 4 primary components; image representation, text representation, common embedding scheme, and attention mechanism.
 Image representation mostly relied on CNNs, often employing region detection models, while text representations may rely on RNN-line of models, Skipthoughts (\cite{kiros2015skipthought}), or more classical models, such as word2vec (\cite{NIPS2013_9aa42b31}) or Glove (\cite{pennington-etal-2014-glove}).
 While cross-modal embedding scheme may be simple concatenation or element-wise addition and multiplications, more sophisticated schemes have also been proposed, such as compact bilinear pooling (\cite{fukui-etal-2016-multimodal}), low-rank bilinear pooling (\cite{kim2017hadamard}), or cross-modal tucker fusion (\cite{benyounes2017mutan}).
 Various attention mechanisms (\cite{YangHGDS15, NIPS2016_9dcb88e0}) have also been proposed, and have demonstrated its effectiveness.\footnote{Note that attention mechanism referred to here, while nearly identical in its motivation, deviates from the same term employed in transformer architecture, and must not be confused with the works that do employ transformer architecture to tackle the same task, which will be introduced in Sec.~\ref{sec:3}}

 Image captioning and VQA have also been extended to cross-modal domain involving language and video, as video captioning (\cite{Das2013ATF, gella-etal-2018-dataset}) and video QA (\cite{MovieQA}) respectively.
 As in image captioning and VQA, the models in video domain (\cite{DBLP:journals/corr/DonahueHGRVSD14, venugopalan-etal-2015-translating, DBLP:journals/corr/VenugopalanRDMD15}) still heavily relied on CNNs and RNNs for representing video and language.